Skip to content

 Implementation Details

-The messaging framework implementation required a 4-person cross-functional team including marketing leadership, sales management, revenue operations, and client success representation.
+Implementation required a 4-person cross-functional team: marketing leadership, sales management, revenue operations, and client success.
 The Starr Conspiracy managed the project through a phased 6-week timeline with weekly checkpoint meetings and adoption tracking through CRM usage analytics.

 Setup included: